ckeistler/MechaCar_Statistical_Analysis/README.md

       The R-squared value of 0.7149 says that ~71.5% of the variance of the dependent variable stems from the variables included.
 The p-value of our linear regression analysis is 5.35 x 10-11, which is much smaller than our assumed significance level of 0.05%, and the slope of our linear model is not zero.

 #### Q3: Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-      Effectively might be a strong word in this case ... maybe "moderately-effective" is a better term.
+      Effective might be a strong word in this case ... maybe "moderately-effective" is a better term.
 An R-squared of 71.5% is a positive indicator for sure, but there is still plenty of room for error/variance that isn't accounted for in the model.
 Adding additional factors could help increase the R-squared futher.

 ## Summary Statistics on Suspension Coils